nishan2054/Contact-Management-System/README.md

-This program shows the string class, its customization using methods and functions available.
+This program shows the string class, its customization using methods and functions available in C++.